emilybache/Parrot-Refactoring-Kata/README.md

 Can you spot any code smells in this code?
 I'll give you a clue - a spot of Pol(l)ymorphism should improve matters!

 Refactor this code, take small steps, run the tests often.
-See how small and beautiful you can make it.
+See how small and beautiful and polymorphic you can make it.

+I made a video about this kata: [From Hello Polly! to Polymorphism: Parrot Refactoring Code Kata is FUN](https://youtu.be/UxNEHKg_2eA).

 Acknowlegements
 ---------------